Zaki978/European-Soccer-SQL-Data-Project/README.md

 <img src="https://github.com/Zaki978/European-Soccer-SQL-Data-Project/blob/main/assets/top-football-leagues-europe.png" alt="European Leagues Photo" width="600" height="300">

 ## Overview
 This project analyzes football (soccer) data from the 5 most famous European leagues across 7 seasons from 2014 until 2020.
 These European soccer leagues include the Premier League (England), Serie A (Italy), Bundesliga (Germany), La Liga (Spain), and Ligue 1 (France).
-Within these leagues are professional football clubs that compete in various domestic leagues and international tournaments across Europe and play a crucial role in the global popularity of the sport.
+Within these leagues are professional football clubs that compete in various domestic leagues and international tournaments across Europe and play a crucial role in contributing to the global popularity of the sport.
+The main technologies used in the project involve SQL for complex queries and Tableau for data visualization.

 The analysis focuses on the following key areas:
 - **League Comparisons and Trends**: Assessed league competitiveness through point gaps, shot conversion rates, average goals per game, and team scoring averages across seasons.